Deadline: Applications must be in the verified status by Jan. 15, 2021.

 Deliver medical services in doctor’s offices, hospitals, urgent care centers, emergency departments, surgical centers, correctional facilities, and more in a variety of specialties including surgery, family practice, psychiatry, orthopedics, pediatrics, obstetrics and gynecology, emergency medicine and others.

 The average annual salary for Physician Assistants is growing nationally.
-The average salary is $94,870.
+The average salary in 2020 was approximately $113,000.
 The profession is growing in terms of practitioners, with an estimated 60% increase expected over the next decade.
 Of the approximate 100,000 PAs in the nation, 1 in 10 is licensed in New York.

 Recent PA Graduate Employers

 For more information, contact Vincenette San Lorenzo, Administrative Coordinator for the Director of Physician Assistant Graduate Services at firstname.lastname@example.org or call 716-839-8383.